How to Get a Sales Tax Registration Number in Washington

-Most businesses starting in Washington that are selling a product or offering certain services will need to obtain a sales tax registration number.
+Most businesses starting in Washington selling a product or offering certain services will need to obtain a sales tax registration number.
 This is commonly referred to as a seller’s permit, sales tax permit, or sales tax license.

-The sales tax registration is obtained through the Washington Department of Revenue as a part of the Washington Business License Application.
+The sales tax registration is obtained through the Washington State Department of Revenue as a part of the Washington Business License Application.
 In addition to the sales tax registration, a business can register for Workers’ Compensation (Industrial Insurance) or Unemployment Insurance.

 Who needs a sales tax registration number in Washington?